 Renting a property is relatively easy and the rental market is heavily regulated.
 This means that retirees can ensure that agents will usually act in their best interests.

 Canada is a vast country that covers a large area of land.
-For this reason a good transportation system is a pre-requisite.
+For this reason, a good transportation system is a pre-requisite.
 The roads are very good and there is also an efficient bus network available that can transport passengers throughout the country.

-Canada as a Retirement Destination: Visa Requirements
+Canada as a Retirement Destination: Visa Requirements for Canada

 For full details about the latest visa requirements for retiring in Canada please see our guide to living in Canada or our Expat Info Desk international relocation guide.
 These contain full and up to date details of the visa requirements and application process.